If you have a photo in card form scan it in as a PDF with the photo the right way up within an A4 portrait page.

 If the back of the photo print does contain the month/year or some other relevant information you should scan both sides as a two-page PDF.
 If the back is blank or only contains colour/brightness correction codes and other irrelevant technical information about the printing process then there is no need to scan both sides - scan the face only.
 If in doubt scan both sides.

 You probably will not know the exact date the photo was taken but you may at least know the year or be able to work out the approximate year.
-When saving the scan as a PDF, use a filename commencing with the tilde character (~) indicating approximation followed by as much of the date as you are reasonably certain of (e.g. Jun 1995 or perhaps just 1995) and end the filename with an exact date for sorting purposes, e.g:-
+When saving the scan as a PDF, use a filename including as much of the date as you are reasonably certain of (e.g. Jul 1995 or perhaps just 1995) between @ characters.

-At the stage when a statement is being prepared which will refer to the photo with an exhibit mark (e.g. a statement confirming where and when you took the photo or how it has come into the witness' possession) you should add the exhibit mark to the the beginning of the Document Description like this:-
+At the stage when a statement is being prepared which will refer to the photo with an exhibit mark (e.g. a statement confirming where and when you took the photo or how it has come into the witness' possession) you should add the exhibit mark to the the beginning of the document name like this:-

 The file can then be downloaded as a PDF and an exhibit mark label applied to the downloaded PDF which can then be printed and verified by the witness.